rtrelator/SurvivalLAMP/ReadMe.md

 Survival LAMP is an extended version of LAMP (Terada et al 2013) for performing multiple testing correction in finding combinatorial markers using log-rank test in survival analysis.
-Details and usage of the original LAMP are given in [http://a-terada.github.io/lamp/.](http://a-terada.github.io/lamp/)
+Details and usage of the original LAMP can be found [here](http://a-terada.github.io/lamp/).

-## How to run LAMP for survival analysis:
+### How to run LAMP for survival analysis:
 1. Clone or download from [GitHub](https://github.com/rtrelator/SurvivalLAMP).
 2. Compile: run `make` in corresponding directory
 3. Run: